aatuh/pureapi-core/doc/index.md

 - **Security-Critical Testing:** More critical sections should have additional tests to fight against potential vulnerabilities.

-- **Private Function Testing:** Direct testing of private functions is secondary and only done when absolutely necessary, and reserved for more stable and critical code.
+- **Private Function Testing:** Direct testing of private functions is secondary and only done when necessary, and reserved for more stable or critical code.

 - **Incremental Test Coverage:** Strive for "high enough" test coverage.
-Higher coverage all the way to 100% can be an ambitious end goal for the most stable code only.
+Higher coverage all the way to 100% can be an ambitious, yet unnecessary, end goal and reserved only for the most stable code.

 - **Integration Testing:** Where it makes sense, integration tests are employed to ensure that different components work together seamlessly.